How To Obtain An FFL License In Georgia

 Who Is Eligible For A Federal Firearms License In Georgia ?

-Eligibility requirements for those individuals in Georgia who wish to apply for a Federal Firearms License is determined by the ATF.
+Eligibility requirements for individuals in Georgia who wish to apply for a Federal Firearms License is determined by the ATF.
 View the FFL eligibility requirements.

 Getting an FFL license in Georgia may enable you to purchase firearms and ammo at dealer prices.
 This may enable you to start a great new hobby or business.
 Contact any of our Georgia Federal Firearms License Attorneys today to find out what any associated legal cost may be and inquire about how to get a FFL license in Georgia.